Michigan Rear End Car Accident Settlement: What To Know

 Find out how much your Michigan rear end car accident settlement is worth by checking out our calculator or call us toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our experienced attorneys.

 Several factors determine the value of a rear end car accident settlement in Michigan.
-Because Our state is a no-fault state, your own insurance pays certain benefits no matter who caused the crash.
+Because our state is a no-fault state, your own insurance pays certain benefits no matter who caused the crash.
 However, if your injuries are serious, you may also be able to pursue a claim against the at-fault driver.
 Here are the key factors:

 Severity of injuries